Nayana92/Sarcasm-Detection/README.md

 project to predict sarcastic comment

-Consists of the following files: cleaning the dataset : Data_cleanup.ipynb
+Consists of the following files:
+- cleaning the dataset : Data_cleanup.ipynb
-ML approach with hand crafted features : Handcrafted Features SD.ipynb CNN approaches:
+- ML approach with hand crafted features : Handcrafted Features SD.ipynb CNN approaches:
-Simple Neural Network Model Word2vec.ipynb 1DConvolution_nayana.ipynb
+- Simple Neural Network Model Word2vec.ipynb
+- 1DConvolution_nayana.ipynb
-1DConvolution_nayana_2.ipynb
+- 1DConvolution_nayana_2.ipynb
 //Add karuna's NN
-Includes the EmoticonLookupTable.txt with emoticon dictionary, and Slangdictionary.txt with slang dictinary The dataset can be found here : http://nlp.cs.princeton.edu/SARC/0.0/main/ The dataset considered for training is the train-balanced.csv The dataset considered for testing is the test-balanced.csv
+Includes the EmoticonLookupTable.txt with emoticon dictionary, and Slangdictionary.txt with slang dictinary The dataset can be found here : http://nlp.cs.princeton.edu/SARC/0.0/main/ -The dataset considered for training is the train-balanced.csv -The dataset considered for testing is the test-balanced.csv

 Procedure followed with task allocation clean the dataset